Duca Family Professor

 Member, Wu Tsai Neurosciences Institute

-Chris Chafe is a composer, improvisor and cellist, developing much of his music alongside computer-based research.
+Chris Chafe is a composer, improvisor, and cellist, developing much of his music alongside computer-based research.
 He is Director of Stanford University's Center for Computer Research in Music and Acoustics (CCRMA).
-At IRCAM (Paris) and The Banff Centre (Alberta), he pursued methods for digital synthesis, music performance and real-time internet collaboration.
-CCRMA's SoundWIRE project involves live concertizing with musicians the world over.
-Online collaboration software including jacktrip and research into latency factors continue to evolve.
-An active performer either on the net or physically present, his music reaches audiences in dozens of countries and sometimes at novel venues.
-A simultaneous five-country concert was hosted at the United Nations in 2009.
-Chafe's works are available from Centaur Records and various online media.
-Gallery and museum music installations are into their second decade with "musifications" resulting from collaborations with artists, scientists and MD's.
-Recent works include Tomato Quintet for the transLife:media Festival at the National Art Museum of China, Phasor for contrabass and Sun Shot played by the horns of large ships in the port of St. Johns, Newfoundland.
-Chafe premiered DiPietro's concerto, Finale, for electric cello and orchestra in 2012.
+In 2019, he was International Visiting Research Scholar at the Peter Wall Institute for Advanced Studies The University of British Columbia, Visiting Professor at the Politecnico di Torino, and Edgard-Varèse Guest Professor at the Technical University of Berlin.
+At IRCAM (Paris) and The Banff Centre (Alberta), he has pursued methods for digital synthesis, music performance and real-time internet collaboration.
+CCRMA's jacktrip project involves live concertizing with musicians the world over.
+Online collaboration software and research into latency factors continue to evolve.
+An active performer either on the net or physically present, his music reaches audiences in sometimes novel venues.
+An early network project was a simultaneous five-country concert was hosted at the United Nations in 2009.
+Chafe’s works include gallery and museum music installations which are now into their second decade with “musifications” resulting from collaborations with artists, scientists and MD’s.
+Recent work includes the Earth Symphony, the Brain Stethoscope project (Gnosisong), PolarTide for the 2013 Venice Biennale, Tomato Quintet for the transLife:media Festival at the National Art Museum of China and Sun Shot played by the horns of large ships in the port of St. Johns, Newfoundland.